gatehill/imposter-cli/README.md

 Usage:

 ```
-Lists running Imposter mocks for the current engine type.
+Lists running Imposter mocks for the current engine type
+and reports their health.

 Usage:
   imposter list [flags]